p-martinho/Enumeration/README.md

 > You need to keep the package `PMart.Enumeration` installed.

-In order to any project referring that project don't get a reference to the `PMart.Enumeration.Generator`, you can add `PrivateAssets="all"` to the package reference.
+To any project referring that project don't get a reference to the `PMart.Enumeration.Generator`, you can add `PrivateAssets="all"` to the package reference.
 And you can also add `ExcludeAssets="runtime"`, to avoid the `PMart.Enumeration.Generator.dll` file being copied to your build output (it is not required at runtime, it is a generator, so it works in compile time only):

 ```xml